ioos/catalog-docker-base/README.md

 Run `docker exec ckan bash /opt/fixture_data/set_harvests.bash <API_KEY>` in order to load up the default IOOS harvests.
-The API key for a particular user can be found on the user account page of the CKAN website, and must have sufficient privileges to create groups/organizations.
+The API key for a particular user can be found on the user account page of the CKAN website or from the output of the previously listed sysadmin command.
+The API key must correspond to a user with sufficient privileges to create groups/organizations.

 Lastly, run `crontab -e` and add the following line to ensure the harvester is periodically run: